deadlydog/deadlydog.github.io/_posts/2020-01-10-Custom-version-numbers-in-Azure-DevOps-yaml-pipelines.md

 name: 'Set dynamically below in a task'

 variables:
   version.MajorMinor: '1.0' # Manually adjust the version number as needed for semantic versioning.
-Revision is auto-incremented. version.Revision: $[counter(variables['version.MajorMinor'], 0)]
+Patch is auto-incremented. version.Patch: $[counter(variables['version.MajorMinor'], 0)]
-  stableVersionNumber: '$(version.MajorMinor).$(version.Revision)'
+  stableVersionNumber: '$(version.MajorMinor).$(version.Patch)'
   prereleaseVersionNumber: 'Set dynamically below in a task'
   versionNumber: 'Set dynamically below in a task' # Will be set to the stableVersionNumber or prereleaseVersionNumber based on the branch.
   isMainBranch: $[eq(variables['Build.SourceBranch'], 'refs/heads/main')] # Determine if we're building the 'main' branch or not.